raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 ---

 ### Color Tracking
-  - To try another approach for tracking, we can track an object based on color—for example, Red Car, Red Colored Cylinder.
-Consequently, instead of tracking the whole car, we added a red-colored cylinder on top of the racecar to make the tracking even more accurate.
+  - To try another approach for tracking, we can track an object based on color—for example, a red Car, a red-colored cylinder.
+Therefore, We colored the whole car red, and we added a red-colored cylinder on top of the racecar to make the tracking even more accurate.
+We then compared the results for both of the approaches.
 ```

     # defining the range of red color